zabenno/wireguard_api/README.md

 # wireguard_api
 This repo contains the code for a Python3 based web API service that allows for the brokering of connections between wireguard servers and their clients.

-It also includes a Golang based agent that negotiates with the broker the details of a hosts wireguard connection.
+## Related Sources
+The latest stable docker image can be found here: https://hub.docker.com/r/zabenno/wireguard_broker_server The code for the agent used by servers and clients can be found at: https://github.com/zabenno/wireguard_api_agent

 ## Overview
 The goal of this project is to create an automated way of brokering connections between Wireguard clients and their servers.
-Servers are fully managed via the agent with their interface created and regularly updated.
-Currently for clients, the agent only generates the configuration files required to create/configure wireguard interfaces.
-The creation of these interfaces is not handled by the agent, for this, see the wireguard command `wg-quick`.

-Warnings:
-* Code really needs some refactoring.
-* TLS is not handled by this app so a proxy is a must.

 Note:
 * All testing for this project has been done on Ubuntu 20.04, within a python3.8 venv connecting to the docker image postgres:12.3.